virtualizebrief/collection/realprint/readme.md

 ```

 ## [realprint-manager.ps1](realprint-manager.ps1)
 Manager provides a frontend for assigning printers to endpoints.
+Screen capture says it all.

 ![image](https://github.com/virtualizebrief/collection/assets/153381859/d9d288c0-3146-4a6e-b259-91d14e0e4190)

-### Selections
-S. Select endpoint to manage
-1. Add printer
-2. Delete printer
-3. Set default printer [printers must be added already]
-4. List print servers and printers
-5. How to use real Print Manager?

 ## [convertto-textasciiart.ps1](convertto-textasciiart.ps1)
 > :memo: **Note:** This feature is option and can be disabled or not used.